jmeneghini/MIDSX/README.md

 ### Installation

-MIDSX has been tested on MacOS and Ubuntu.
+MIDSX has been tested on macOS and Ubuntu.
 To install with the command line:

 1. Clone the repo and enter the directory
  ```sh